ad-lightning/tags-ios-sdk-sample-app/README.md

 To get started with the demo app, follow these steps:

-1. Follow instructions from the [Integration](https://github.com/ad-lightning/android-sdk-sample-app#integration) section.
+1. Follow instructions from the [Cocoapods Integration](https://github.com/ad-lightning/ios-sdk-sample-app#cocoapods) section.
+2. Open `BoltiveDemo.xcworkspace`
-2. Update Swift Package Manager caches (File > Packages > Reset Package Caches).
+3. Update Swift Package Manager caches (File > Packages > Reset Package Caches).

 **Note**: Most examples work on Simulator, but `Applovin MAX` examples work on device only.
 To run the app on your device - choose your team id on `Signing & Capabilities` tab.